DatAasee Architecture Documentation

 Development Concepts

-- All images run a health check.
+- All images run their own health check.

 Operational Concepts